AndreasAugustin/actions-template-sync/README.md

 * Ignore files and folders from syncing using a `.templatesyncignore` file
 * many configuration options
 * different lifecycle hooks are supported
+* different git provider.
+Default is GitHub, GitLab is also tested.
+See [.github/workflows/test_ssh_gitlab.yml] for an example.

 ## Usage